cweagans/composer-patches/docs/usage/defining-patches.md

 If `patches.lock` does not exist the first time you run `composer install` with this plugin enabled, one will be created for you.
 Generally, you shouldn't need to do anything with this file: commit it to your project repository alongside your `composer.json` and `composer.lock`, and commit any changes when you change your patch definitions.

-This file is similar to `composer.lock` in that it includes a `_content_hash` and the expanded definition for all patches in your project.
+This file is similar to `composer.lock` in that it includes a `_hash` and the expanded definition for all patches in your project.
 When `patches.lock` exists, patches will be installed from the locked definitions in this file (_instead_ of using the definitions in `composer.json` or elsewhere).